 When NASCAR drivers will qualify for Chili Bowl Nationals, event format

-Next week will bring the 34th Chili Bowl Midget Nationals in Tulsa, Oklahoma, which sees multiple NASCAR drivers among the roughly 345 entires for the event that runs from Jan.
+This week brings the 34th Chili Bowl Midget Nationals in Tulsa, Oklahoma, which sees multiple NASCAR drivers among the roughly 359 entires for the event that runs from Jan.
 13 -18.

 The Chili Bowl has announced which night each driver is scheduled to participate in qualifying races.